394-s22/i70-things-app/README.md

 https://airtable.com/api
 This link is how you get the base key for Airtable.
 On line 4 of `src/utils/airtable.ts`, replace the placeholder with the newly generated base key.
+This link is also a great resource for any api questions.

 #### CDOT Feed